Home Machine Tool Archive Machine Tools For sale 7 Wanted

 A pleasing feature of the lathe is the provision of crisply engraved micrometer dials, with inch or metric graduations and with the option of an adjustable "zeroing type" which can be locked and unlocked by a screw on the face of the handwheel.
 These dials are not of the quick-setting friction-held type (which can, in practice, unless well engineered, be difficult to set up properly) but positive-locking ones which require a deliberate action on the part of the operator to use correctly.
 If fitted with these dials from new the Models become the 4500 (inch) and 4530 (metric).

-A long-bed version of the lathe admitting 17" between centres is also produced, and fitted as standard with some of the the more desirable extras - zeroing micrometer dials on the feedscrew and cross slide and a rocker type ("American" to British readers) adjustable-height toolpost in place of the standard unit.
+A long-bed version of the lathe admitting 17" between centres is also produced, and fitted as standard with some of the more desirable extras - zeroing micrometer dials on the feedscrew and cross slide and a rocker type ("American" to British readers) adjustable-height toolpost in place of the standard unit.

 One useful extra not included in the long-bed specification is the power feed attachment - a simple, constant-speed motor which drives the carriage under power from right to left at a steady 0.9" per minute.
 The unit is positioned to the left hand-side of the lathe and can be switched on and off electrically - or disengaged at any point in its travel by a mechanism included with the drive.